danielraffel/omnivoreToPocketSync/README.md

    Replace `YOUR_REQUEST_TOKEN` and `YOUR_REDIRECT_URI` with the content from Step 2
 2. Navigate to this URL in a web browser.
 You'll be redirected to the specified URI upon successful authorization.

-### Step 4: Convert Request Token into Pocket Access Token
+### Step 4: Convert your Request Token into a Pocket Access Token

 1. Set up a new POST request in Postman to `https://getpocket.com/v3/oauth/authorize`.
 2. Add Headers: